GitGuardian/ggtools/team-mapping-gitlab-gitguardian/README.md

 ### Nested groups

-Teams in GitGuardian will be created based on the name of the deepest group (not the **full path**) of every user's group.
+Teams in GitGuardian will be created based on the full path of the group of every user's group.

-This means that if a user is in `top-group / middle-group / bottom-group`, he will be added to the team `bottom-group` in GitGuardian.
+This means that if a user is in `top-group / middle-group / bottom-group`, he will be added to the team `top-group / middle-group / bottom-group` in GitGuardian.

 ### Invoking